RuslanTsykaliak/todo/README.md

 ## Getting Started

-To run the development server, use the following command:
+Before running the development server, set up the database details in the `.env` file.
+After configuring the database, use the following command:

 ```bash
 npm run dev